ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ### Enumeration Encoding

-Per design principle (2), each Trustworthiness Claim will only expose specific values.
+Per design principle (2), each Trustworthiness Claim will only expose specific encoded values.
 To simplify the processing of these enumerations by the Relying Party, the enumeration will be encoded as a single signed 8 bit integer.
 These value assignments for this integer will be in four Trustworthiness Tiers which follow these guidelines:

 Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness